-A WOFE is a Limited Liability Company (LLC) which shareholders can either be a legal person (overseas head office) or one or more natural persons.
-Choosing to set-up a WFOE is a recommended alternative to the sino-foreign Joint Venture in business fields for which an investment in WOFE is permitted.
+A WOFE is a Limited Liability Company (LLC) which shareholders can either be a legal person (overseas parent company) or one or more natural persons.
+Choosing to setup a WFOE is a recommended alternative to the sino-foreign Joint Venture in business fields for which an investment in WOFE is permitted.
 It gives a clear advantage in management and strategy control.

 | WFOE business license |

 5. What minimum registered capital is required for a WOFE ?